 - Choose a refined coconut oil to avoid any trace of coconut flavour.
 (Alternatively, canola oil, or another vegetable oil suitable for high-heat frying would work too.)

-- For a thicker sauce, reserve 1 tbsp of the prepared sauce and mix with an additional 1 tsp of cornstarch.
+- For a thicker sauce, reserve 1 tablespoon of the prepared sauce and mix with an additional 1 teaspoon of cornstarch.
 Stir in the reserved sauce and cornstarch mixture when submerging the noodles in step 8.

 apparently in Canada, the Pulo distribitor has said that they have pulled from the Pulo brand and it has been discontinued for over a year?! i always seem to have a hard time looking for vegan ingredient...

 Yeah I've heard the recently!
 It's disappointing.
 I'm going to have to rework the recipes I did with them to remove that ingredient 🙁

 Thank you for this recipe!
 I started to become a vegan 6 months back.
 Awesome Filipino product!

 Thanks so much Jen!

 I'm Filipino and a newly minted vegan.
 I LOVE pancit, lumpia, and all those other traditional Filipino foods that are the total opposite of vegan.
 This is the first vegan take on pancit I've seen and I can't wait to try it.

 Yay!
 Thanks so much Elle, I hope you love it! 😀

 I made this last night.
 I could not find the lemongrass marinade so I found a ginger-lime marinade.
 It worked great.
 The final product was great.
 I will make this again.